I-MSCP

-i-MSCP (internet Multi Server Control Panel) is a software (OSS) for shared hosting environments management on Linux servers.
+i-MSCP (internet Multi Server Control Panel) was a free and open-source software for shared hosting environments management on Linux servers.
 It comes with a large choice of modules for various services such as Apache2, ProFTPd, Dovecot, Courier, Bind9, and can be easily extended through plugins, or listener files using its events-based API.

 Latest stable is the 1.5.3 version (build 2018120800) which has been released on 8 December 2018.